-All done and ready for some gravy, sauce, oil and garlic or just plain old butter.
-This time around I ladled some vodka pasta sauce on them.
+All done and ready for some gravy, sauce, oil and garlic or just plain butter.
+When I first published this, I used some vodka pasta sauce on them.
 Yum.

 Please feel free to pin and photo to Pinterest or yum the recipe to Yummly.
 And leave me a comment.
 How do you like to eat your gnocchi, and do you prefer ricotta or potato gnocchi.

 - 1 pound ricotta cheese I used full fat